Zaenalos/Lua-Lexer/README.md

 local tokens = Tokenizer(code);
--- This will return a table.
+-- This will return a table of tokens which you can parse into AST.
 ```